Why we love it

 - Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend Dive Assure that has plans to cover both - ask us for a quote.

-- Hyperbaric Chamber: nearest chamber is in Puerto Ayora, Santa Cruz island.
+- Nearest Hyperbaric Chamber: Puerto Ayora on Santa Cruz island